rverschae/rverschae.github.io/impress/index.md

       + Multiscale a Contrario Change Detection on Satellite Image time-series, _Thibau Ehret (ENS Paris-Saclay)_.
       + Relative radiometric normalizacion using several automatically chosen reference images for multi-sensor, multi-temporal series, _Charles Hessel (ENS Paris-Saclay)_.
   + Co-advising of ??? by _Gabriele Facciolo AND Javier Preciozzi_
+  + Co-advising of one student project for the lecture on Satellite Imagenes ENS Paris-Saclay (Sept - Oct 2021), _Gabriele Facciolo and Javier Preciozzi_
   + Visit of _Javier Preciozzi_ at ENS Paris-Saclay (1-7 November 2021)
   + Visit of _Rodrigo Verschae_ at ENS Paris-Saclay (8-25 December 2021)
   + Visit of _Rodrigo Verschae_ at ENS Paris-Saclay (17 January - 21 February 2022)